Niushaaa/relay/README.md

 ## How to run?

-First you have to migrate the contracts to the blockchains.
-The two networks are specified in the truffle-config.js file, and you can start the deployment using the following command:
+First you have to install the dependencies of the project.
+Run the following command:
-### `truffle migrate --network kovan --network ropsten`
+### `npm install`
-After the deployment is finished, you can launch the system using the following command:
+After the install is finished, you can launch the system using the following command:
-### `./run`
+### `bash run.sh`
 Finally, you can launch the DApp using:
 ### `npm start`